-Emergency Runaway & Homeless Youth Shelter
+Runaway & Homeless Youth Shelter

+Need help now?
 Call or text 518-369-9928

-The CAPTAIN CHS Runaway & Homeless Youth Shelter is a temporary shelter certified by the NYS Office of Children and Family Services serving youth ages 13-17 who are homeless, runaway, or in an otherwise unsafe situation.
-Youth can utilize our program and services for up to 30 days or as long as is necessary, and know that they will be safe and find refuge in a home-like environment.
+Opened in 1998, the Runaway & Homeless Youth Shelter is a temporary shelter serving youth ages 13-17 who are homeless, runaway, or in an otherwise unsafe situation.
+Youth can stay for up to 30 days or as long as is necessary, and know that they will be safe and find refuge in a home-like environment.

-The Youth Shelter provides case management services and involves the youth in daily activities while they receive support and encouragement from trained adults they can trust.
+Shelter staff provide case management services and involve the teen in daily activities while they receive support and encouragement from trained adults they can trust.
 During their stay, all efforts are made to connect youth with a safe and stable home, by reuniting the youth with their families or with another permanent living arrangement.
 Our doors are open every day of the year, accepting youth 24-hours a day from various locations and referral sources.

 For safety purposes, the Youth Shelter's location is confidential.

 Runaway Awareness and PreventionAs runaway awareness and prevention is a focus for CAPTAIN CHS, our Youth Shelter is designed to offer relief to families and youth who are facing housing instability, are at risk of running away, or are entering into an unavoidable state of crisis.
 This is a prevention service and a runaway intervention program.
 We can assist with offering respite from difficult situations.

 Crisis Housing ServicesFor youth facing a runaway, homeless, or immediate housing crisis.
 We can provide a safe, stable, and supportive environment of care as our professional staff work to help identify the issues and circumstances causing the housing instability, and identify alternatives for safe housing or work with families and legal guardians to mediate the situations for a safe return home.